 - Address: Žerotínovo nám.
 9, 601 77, Brno, Czech Republic

 - Country: Czech Republic

-- do not forget to fill part Recognition at the Sending Institution in the Learning agreement
+- do not forget to fill in the part Recognition at the Sending Institution (Table B) in the Learning Agreement

 - to sign it

-- to get the signatures and approval from home university coordinators
+- to get the signatures and approval from both home university coordinators

 - to upload it to the MU online application and wait for the approval from Masaryk University coordinators